ShawnYS-codemtl/mcgill-comp250/README.md

 # mcgill-comp250
-Assignments completed in COMP250 Intro to Comp Science
+Assignments completed in COMP250 Intro to Computer Science